n8henrie/n8henrie.github.io/_posts/2015-12-28-control-an-rf-outlet-with-siri-via-homebridge.md

 homebridge on a Raspberry Pi, and how to install my version of the nodejs implementation of RCSwitch in order to control cheap RF outlets with Siri.

-Here’s the obligatory YouTube video showing it in action (**NB:** if you watch it on or near an iOS device with “Hey Siri” enabled, it might activate it).
+Here's the obligatory YouTube video showing it in action (**NB:** if you watch it on or near an iOS device with "Hey Siri" enabled, it might activate it).
 Also note that everything is _much_ quicker when run through my iPhone 6S or when run through the app instead of Siri, but I wanted to demonstrate on my old 1st gen iPad Mini so I could record with the iPhone.

 <iframe width="420" height="315" src="https://www.youtube.com/embed/14RSUz3GSO4" frameborder="0" allowfullscreen></iframe>